VcDevel/std-simd/README.md

   support from SSE-only up to AVX512 on Xeon Phi or Xeon CPUs.
 * aarch64, arm, and ppc64le was tested and verified to work.
 No significant performance evaluation was done.
-* In any case, a fallback to correct execution via builtin arthmetic types is available for all targets.
+* In any case, a fallback to correct execution via builtin arithmetic types is available for all targets.

 ## Installation Instructions